ktoso/swift-evolution/proposals/NNNN-async-function-isolation.md

 nonisolated functions, where there is no implicit isolated parameter and `#isolation` always expands to `nil`.
 For example, the following program prints `nil`:

+// Yeah that's pretty funny... in majority of cases should be fine... as a synchronous func only calls synchronous code, it should not need to rely on passing the #isolation too often,
+// as methods taking that would usually be async...
+I think this is a bit "oh!" but it's not a deal breaker, let's document it very explicitly on #isolated macro docs and we're good here.
+// weird patterns like carrying #isolation through synchronous func to then spawn a Task{} on it I don't really care to support well... as long as people do structured well, this also works well; +1

 ```swift
 nonisolated func printIsolation() {